sd2k9/tools/README.md

 GPScorrelate
 ------------
-Use gpscorrelate to annotate all pictures in the current directory with GPS positions.
+Use gpscorrelate to annotate all pictures in the current directory with GPS positions, determine time offset from a picture of your GPS handheld

-Language: Bash
+Language: Python 2
+Requires: PIL